A Sum-Rules Analysis of Next-to-Leading-Order (NLO) QCD Perturbative Contributions to a $J^{PC}=0^{+-}$, $du\bar{d}\bar{u}$ Tetraquark Correlator: Next-to-Leading-Order Perturbation Theory

 where $\Pi^{\text{(S)}}(q^2)$ and $\Pi^{\text{(V)}}(q^2)$ probe $0^{+-}$ and $1^{--}$ states respectively.
 We focus on $\Pi^{\text{(S)}}(q^2)$ where

 We omit the superscript ``(S)'' from $\Pi^{\text{(S)}}(q^2)$ from here on.
-In~\cite{Fu:2018ngx}, the current~(\ref{j1}) (denoted there as $J_{7\mu}$) was identified as that leading to the best convergence properties of $\Pi(q^2)$, motivating our decision to select it for further analysis.
+As discussed above, at LO, the LSRs based on this current have good OPE convergence properties and stability under variations in QCD parameter inputs~\cite{Fu:2018ngx}.
 For the QCD sum-rules analyses of Section~\ref{sumrules}, we actually only need the imaginary part of $\Pi$; thus, for convenience, we define